Geometric aspects of the Jacobian of a hyperplane arrangement: Introduction

-A main aim of this paper is to elucidate the connection between formality, which is a geometric property of hyperplane arrangements, and the algebraic structure of $D(\A)$.
-Falk and Randell called an arrangement \textit{formal} if all relations among its defining linear forms are generated by relations of length three.
-They conjectured that free arrangements are formal, and Yuzvinsky proved this in~\cite{Yuz93A}.
-Falk and Randell also asked whether formality is combinatorial.
-Yuzvinsky showed that Ziegler's pair is a counterexample~\cite[Example~2.2]{Yuz93A} and he asked in a footnote about the relationship between the graded Betti numbers of $D(\A)$ and the formality of $\A$.
-We prove in Theorem~\ref{thm:SaturationParallelDrawing} that failure of formality is linked, in characteristic zero, explicitly to polynomials of minimal degree in a certain saturation of the Jacobian ideal of the arrangement.
+Falk and Randell conjectured, and Yuzvinsky proved~\cite{Yuz93A}, that free arrangements are formal.
+They also asked whether formality is combinatorial but Yuzvinsky~\cite[Example~2.2]{Yuz93A} showed that Ziegler's pair is a counterexample.
+In the same paper, Yuzvinsky asked about the relationship between the graded Betti numbers of $D(\A)$ and the formality of $\A$.
+As we discuss below, we provide a precise answer to this question for line arrangements.

+One of our contributions in this paper is a series of tight connections between the geometric notions of formality, perspective representations, and rigidity.
+We characterize the formality of an arrangement in terms of its persepective representations.
+In Section~\ref{sec:PerspectiveMatroidRepresentations} we show an arrangement is formal if and only if it admits only trivial perspective representations.
+In particular, we show that a line arrangement is formal if and only if an associated graph is rigid (Proposition~\ref{prop:correspondences}).
+It is well-known in the rigidity theory literature that rigidity of a graph is a geometric (not combinatorial) property, and hence so is formality.

+Another contribution of this paper is a complete description, in characteristic zero, of polynomials of minimal degree in various saturations of the Jacobian ideal of a hyperplane arrangement $\A$ in terms of perspective representations of $\A$ (Theorem~\ref{thm:SaturationParallelDrawing}).
+As a corollary, if an arrangement fails to be formal then its module of logarithmic derivations cannot be free.
+This recovers (in characteristic zero) the result of Yuzvinsky~\cite{Yuz93A}.
 In particular, for line arrangements, we specify in Corollary~\ref{cor:DerivationSyzygies} exactly how freeness fails when the arrangement is not formal -- the failure of formality contributes a specific graded Betti number to the minimal free resolution of $D(\A)$.

-We use the rigidity theory literature to present a number of examples of line arrangements (including several infinite families) whose module of logarithmic derivations possesses a minimal free resolution sensitive to the geometry of the line arrangement, generalizing Ziegler's pair.
-For instance, we can use gluing constructions from rigidity theory to inductively construct new examples from old.
-In Example~\ref{ex: glueing K33} we apply such a construction to $m$ copies of the arrangement in Ziegler's pair.
-The resulting arrangement has the property that by deforming the geometry (without changing the intersection lattice) the number of minimal first syzygies of $D(\A)$ of degree $8m$ takes on any integer between 0 and $m$.
-Several other similar examples are explored in Section~\ref{sec:ExtremalSyzygies}.
-While none of these examples yield a counterexample to Terao's conjecture, they indicate that rigidity theory is a good place to start looking for such counterexamples.

 We provide a road map to the paper.
 We begin in Section~\ref{sec:FormalityInPlane} by reviewing the notion of \textit{formal} and $k$-generated arrangements, following a presentation of Brandt and Terao~\cite{Brandt-Terao-1994} and Tohaneanu~\cite{Tohaneanu-K-Formal-07}.
 While nothing in this section is new, the underlying homological perspective underpins our approach.